tdorssers/iosxr-on-box-automation/README.md

 ### Example usage

 The event-triggers and tracked object from the above example are used here as well.
+It is also possible to use a multi event trigger, as shown in the `Activate` policy map below.

 ```
 event manager action BGP